A 501(c)(3) Public Charity

 🎨

-To pursue their creative endeavors in a community of their choosing — maybe their hometown, maybe the town that supports their art.
+We help them pursue their craft in a community of their choosing — maybe their hometown, maybe the town that supports their art.

 • Local scholarships